What is Partner's Recovery?

-Partners or wives living with a sex addict typically report common feelings, such as aloneness, the sense that their addicted partner can’t open up and share his “real” self.
+Partners, or wives living with a sex addict, typically report common feelings such as aloneness and the sense that their addicted partner can’t open up and share his “real” self.
 This compartmentalization and confusion comes as a result of engaging in certain addictive behaviors that are still not enough and hopelessness that there isn’t enough.
 Addiction is never fulfilling.
-You may have many unmet needs and feel emotions including anger, loss and loneliness as a partner.
+You may have many unmet needs and feel emotions including anger, loss, and loneliness as a partner.
 Many of these issues are addressed in our partners resources.

 Even if the addict stays in denial of their addiction, there is sex addiction help for partners and support for you.
 These feelings of anger, loss, loneliness and many other feelings encountered over the years of living with this addiction will affect you.
 These feelings need to be dealt with therapeutically whether you stay in the relationship to your addicted partner or not.